cozy/cozy-ui/react/SelectBox/Readme.md

-A combo box for more advanced use cases, based on [`react-select` v2](https://deploy-preview-2289--react-select.netlify.com/home).
+A select box for more advanced use cases, based on [`react-select` v2](https://deploy-preview-2289--react-select.netlify.com/home).

 ### Simple use case